dhicks6345789/remote-gateway/README.md

 Download from Github and run the install script:
 ```
 git clone https://github.com/dhicks6345789/remote-gateway.git
-bash remote-gateway/install.sh -servername guacamole.your.domain -databasepw SomePassword -guacpw SomePassword
+bash remote-gateway/install.sh -servername guacamole.yourdomain.com -databasepw SomePassword -guacpw SomePassword
 ```
-You'll need to provide three values: the name of the server (should be your server's domain name)
+You'll need to provide three values:
+- The full domain name of the server (should be your server's domain name, where the Cloudflare DNS entry / Zero Trust application is pointing, e.g. "guacamole.yourdomain.com")
+- A password for the MySQL database that will be created by the Guacamole install script.
+- An admin password for Guacamole itself.

+The script will take a little while to run - it downloads and installs various components as it goes along, it might take half an hour or so.

+## After Installation

+When finished,

 ## Notes
 Not finished yet - might still be a bit clunky in places, but should mostly work.

-To do:
+### To do:
 - Possibly add support for services similar to Cloudflare's Zero Trust - ngrok, maybe.
 - Make script runnable via direct download rather than having to clone project.